datastax/python-driver/docs/topics/models.rst

 Column Options
 --------------

     Each column can be defined with optional arguments to modify the way they behave.
 While some column types may define additional column options, these are the options that are available on all columns:

     :attr:`~cqlengine.columns.BaseColumn.primary_key`
         If True, this column is created as a primary key field.
 A model can have multiple primary keys.
 Defaults to False.

         *In CQL, there are 2 types of primary keys: partition keys and clustering keys.
 As with CQL, the first primary key is the partition key, and all others are clustering keys, unless partition keys are specified manually using* :attr:`~cqlengine.columns.BaseColumn.partition_key`

     :attr:`~cqlengine.columns.BaseColumn.partition_key`
         If True, this column is created as partition primary key.
-There may be many partition keys defined, forming *composite partition key*
+There may be many partition keys defined, forming a *composite partition key*

     :attr:`~cqlengine.columns.BaseColumn.index`
         If True, an index will be created for this column.
 Defaults to False.